Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 \begin{proposition}\Label{DependentSegmentLengthBound} For all distinct $X, Y \in \TT \sqcup \TT^\ast$ and all $(H_X, H_Y) \in \PML \times \PML \minus \Delta^\ast$, there is $B > 0$, such that, for all leaves $\ell_Y$ of $V_Y$, every horizontal segment of the geodesic representative $[\ell_Y]_X$ is bounded by $B$ from above. \end{proposition} \begin{proof} By Lemma \ref{FinitenessOfNon-transversalSegment}, each horizontal segment has a finite length and its endpoints are at singular points of $E_{X, H}$.
+(Although the number of embedded horizontal segments is clearly bounded, a horizontal segment is in general immersed in $E_{X, H}$.)